Renting in Hopkins

 This list contains apartments, condos and townhome complexes only.

 The Section 8 Housing Program helps senior citizens, disabled individuals, families and single individuals pay their rent in a privately-owned rental unit.
+The Section 8 Program is administered by Metro HRA in St. Paul and is funded through the Department of Housing and Urban Development (HUD).
+The City of Hopkins does not distribute or accept Section 8 applications.

 The danger to occupants and the difficulty of fighting a fire is greater in a larger building, such as an apartment.